 Since 2012, our team of wilderness experts has tested over 60 pairs of hiking pants on trails all over the world.
-From brands like Arc’teryx, Outdoor Research, Columbia, KUHL, and more, we’ve carefully analyzed the best pants for hiking based on comfort, mobility, breathability, durability, weather resistance, and features.
+We’ve carefully analyzed the comfort, mobility, breathability, durability, weather resistance, and features of the best pants from Arc’teryx, Outdoor Research, Columbia, KUHL, and other brands.
 Whether you’re looking for stylish bottoms that can transition from trail to town after a morning hike or planning a long-distance adventure, we have you covered.

 Quick Picks for Men’s Hiking Pants